Carrooi/Node-DependencyInjection/README.md

 Section service is path for module require (common js).

+You can of course use also modules from node_modules directory just like you are used to.

 DI automatically look into values from setup in your module (service).
 If it is function, then it will be called, otherwise argument will be passed into this object property.